Gera1313/public-land-app/README.md

 # public-land-app
 A web application for adventure seekers who are looking for public lands in the USA.
-Save our public lands.
+Save our public lands from the overreach of this tyrannical administration.

 ## User Story